Madox History, Family Crest & Coats of Arms

 The Welsh surname Madox is derived from the early Welsh personal name Madoc.
 This was also written as Madawc and Madog, from the Old Welsh name Matoc, which had the literal meaning of goodly.

 The surname Madox was first found in Herefordshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Madox family
+Early History of the Madox family

 This web page shows only a small excerpt of our Madox research.
 Another 116 words (8 lines of text) covering the years 1086, 1571, 1612, 1598, 1612, 1697, 1759 and 1736 are included under the topic Early Madox History in all our PDF Extended History products and printed products wherever possible.

 Madox Spelling Variations